olapie/go-aws/README.md

 3. Local secondary index
    * Use the same partition key which means it can be stored at the same place with origin table item.
    * It must be created along with the table
+   * <PartitionKey, SortKey> is not unique
+   * Determine fields when creating index
 4. Global secondary index
    * Use different partition key as table.
 If it's the same, why not use local secondary.
    * If a table has a global secondary index, strong read consistency is not possible, as storage location of index is different with table item's.
+   * <PartitionKey, SortKey> is not unique
+   * Determine fields when creating index
+5. How to implement bidirectional unique constraint?
+   1. Use two tables
+      Table1: <k1, k2>
+      Table2: <k2, k1>
+      Use transaction to write items into two tables.
+   2. One table with an additional row
+      Table: <k1, k2>
+      Insert an additional row with joined string "k1+k2" as partition key.
+      This way is not clean